ErrorTzy/writings/notes/Philosophy_of_Language/Secondary_Literature/FregeSinnBedeutung1892.md

 Explanation: when we say a=b, we are saying that the objects that the name "a" and "b" designate (bedeuten), while when we say a=a, we are saying that the names itself are the same.

+> Some counterexample:
+> Now is now (now gets slightly different index)
+> My height is this (and you put your hand on your head)

 # Words and expressions

 the Bedeutung of a sign and the sense of a sign